matssson/zmake/README.md

 ```
 source .bashrc
 ```
-Or if you don't wanna add a PATH variable you can create the following alias:
+Or if you don't want to add a PATH variable you can create the following alias:
 ```
 alias zmake="/$HOME/zmake/zmake"
 ```